 I’d arrived at Winnipeg’s renowned Thermëa spa just minutes earlier, directly from the airport as I was determined to soak in every minute of what was sure to be a highlight of my trip to Manitoba’s capital city.
 As soon as I walked through the wooden doors into the retreat, I knew I’d made the right choice.

 The Winnipeg location focuses on the technique of a thermal circuit, where guests warm up in a sauna or steam bath for 10 to 15 minutes, dunk themselves under one of the frigid waterfalls or cold pools for a few seconds to shock their circulatory system, then rest for another 15 minutes in one of the many relaxation areas like the heated hammocks.

 The centuries-old European ritual is repeated over and over, and is said to provide numerous health benefits including eliminating toxins, relaxing muscles, boosting the immune system and even improving sleep quality.
-The concept has proven extremely popular in Winnipeg, with lineups to get in the spa sometimes winding out the front door.
+The concept has proven extremely popular, with lineups to get inside the Winnipeg spa sometimes winding out the front door.